ElvisFreshley/SimpleInterestCalculator/README.md

-# SimpleInterestCalculator
+# SimpleInterestCalculator <br>
-Simple Interest Calculator
+Simple Interest Calculator<br>
-This is my first time using GitHub.
+This is my first time using GitHub.<br>
-Let's see how well this ages.
+Let's see how well this ages. <br>
-I'll compare my coding skills to this calculator in a year and revisit it yearly for that reason.
+I'll compare my coding skills to this calculator in a year and revisit it yearly for that reason. <br>